What is a Bar Report?

 The Orientation menu is used to configure if bars should be oriented horizontally or vertically.
 Generally, reports with a small number of items and multiple unstacked measures work well with a vertical orientation, and reports with a large number of items and one or two measures (or stacked measures) work well with a horizontal orientation.
 Orientation can also be a useful way to create variety on your dashboard if you have a lot of bar reports.

 Select Single chart when you want to compare the values of measures for each item.
 Select Charts by measure when you want to look at each measure on its own.
+This is the detail view of a bar report with the Charts by measure option selected:

 The Stacking menu determines if bars will be show side by side (Not Stacked) or stacked on top of one another.
 Stacked charts can either show the actual values, or stacked bars as a percentage for each item (a bit like a rectangular pie).
 Stacking cannot be used in conjunction with Charts by measure in detail view, since the bars need to be on the same chart to stack!